da667/Autosnort3/readme.md

 		 - `-m 0x1b` (create files with a `umask` of `033 (rw-r--r--)`)
 		 - `--create-pidfile` (creates a pid file for service management in `/var/log/snort` named `snort.pid`)
 		 - `--plugin-path=/usr/local/lib/snort_extra` (specifies the directory where additional custom snort3 plugins can be found such as the appid_listener plugin)
+		 - `--plugin-path=/usr/local/etc/so_rules` (specifies where to find the shared object rules, which snort3 views as "plugins"
 		 - `-s 65535` (sets the maximum ethernet frame length to the theoretical max of 65,535 to ensure that snort does not discard oversized frames.)
 		 - `-k none` (do not drop packets with bad checksums)
 		 - `-Q` (changes the DAQ operating mode from passive to inline, in addition to all of the custom DAQ configurations made in `virtual_labs_tweaks.lua`)